mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_schemas.html.md

 The type plus constraint is effectively a set definition.
 A field declared with a
 constrained type can only take values that are a member of the set defined by the constraint.
-In the example to the right, the field `z` can only take on values between `1` and `5`.
+In the example in the code panel, the field `z` can only take on values between `1` and `5`.

 Constrained types are supported in schemas and in lesson clauses.
 Types are